 A cron job request is subject to the same limits as those for

 cron.yamlfile in the root directory of your application (alongside

 <cron>entries to your file and define the necessary elements for your job, including the required

 The following example creates a basic cron job that runs daily:

 The target specification is optional and is the name of a service/version.
 If present, the target is prepended to your app's hostname, causing the job to be routed to that service/version.
-If no target is specified, the job will run in the default version of the default service.
+If no target is specified, the job will run in the versions of the

 Testing cron jobs in the development server

 The local development server doesn't automatically run your cron jobs.
 You can make requests directly to your cron job's URL to test your functionality.
 You can use your local cron or scheduled tasks interface to trigger the URLs of your jobs with curl or a similar tool.

 You can use the admin interface of the local development server to